Compute

 • If csi-disk is selected, Access Mode must be set to ReadWriteOnce, that is, the volume can be mounted as read-write by only a single node.

-• If csi-nas or csi-obs is selected, Access Mode must be set to ReadWriteMany, that is, the volume can be mounted as read-write by multiple nodes.
+• If csi-nas (file storage) or csi-obs (object storage) is selected, Access Mode must be set to ReadWriteMany.
+This means the volume can be mounted as read-write by multiple nodes.

 Capacity (GiB)